PNG Insight Blog

 No recruitment for Police trainees happened in 2020.
 In 2021, the RPNGC trained some reserve police personnel to add to the manpower during the elections.

-The then Police Minister Bryan Kramer said in 2020 that PNG currently has a total of 7,200 police officers.
+The then Police Minister Bryan Kramer said in 2020 that PNG currently has 7,200 police officers.
 This number serves the whole country.

 There is a greater need to empower the police force, including the Corrections Services (CIS) and PNG Defence Force (PNGDF).
 (Check the links for more details).